 GET /api/users/{User_ID}.xml

-It means sending a GET request to a HTTPS URL https://accountname.beanstalkapp.com/api/users/14455.xml.
+it means sending a GET request to https://accountname.beanstalkapp.com/api/users/14455.json.